-So you live in a state with deregulated electric service and are thinking about switching to a new provider, but don’t know how.
-Don’t worry switching providers is very easy and it doesn’t change how electricity is delivered to your home.
+So, you live in a state with deregulated electric service and are thinking about switching to a new provider, but you’re not quite sure how to do it.
+No worries!
+Switching providers is super easy, and the best part?
+It won’t change how electricity is delivered to your home.
+Let’s break it down and get you started on finding the right plan for you!

 States With Deregulated Electricity

 The first step is to verify that you live in an area that has deregulated electric service and that you are eligible to switch.
-Thirteen states currently have deregulated electricity and a few have also deregulated natural gas.
-Check the list below and see if your state is there.
+Sixteen states, plus the District of Columbia, currently have deregulated electricity service and a few states have also deregulated natural gas service.
+Check the list below and see if your state has deregulated utilities.

 Get Familiar with Your Current Provider